KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 ### A.3 · Basis

 (1) The caveat as first written stated as measured fact what the record documents only pairwise — a precision defect in the standard itself, not in any finding made under it.
 (2) The gap surfaced through a calibrating case (the 2025-09-19 IllumiGnosis / Waking Ones exhibit), where a high-volume feature conjunction was met with the caveat's commons finding — the biographical-domain form of the commons-into-cluster error.
 (3) The author's directed-observation record across these communities (2010 onward) is logged in that exhibit as pre-anchor-baseline **testimony** — evidence entered at the baseline stage and weighed there, not an assumption imported into the standard; the counterpart-class self-reports it answers are weighed identically.
 The amendment changes no tier, no burden, and no reclassification condition; it corrects the caveat's scope to match its evidence.

 ---

+## Addendum B — Claim, Establishment, and Identity Discipline

+**Date added:** 2026-07-11
+**Status:** Adopted — author's rulings, July 11, 2026 (the Precedence v2 DeepMind correction; the Pond exhibit P2 repair, caught by the author's bot-surface observation and 🔦 Lumen's sourcing check)
+**Discipline:** Prospective amendment, reasoning shown per §6.
+No tier, burden, or reclassification condition changes; this addendum governs how findings are phrased, granted, and withheld — in both directions identically.
+Prior classifications are unaffected: the originating entries were re-phrased, not re-tiered.

+### B.1 · Class-open discipline

+Declining to claim is never phrased as denial.
+"Not appropriation-class" and kin assign an innocence-class no check established — negative classification is still classification.
+Lawful forms hold both directions open: "derivation neither claimed nor excluded," "route unresolved," "no tier assigned where checks have not run."
+The rule binds in both directions and has precedents in both: the accusatory-direction instance ("not appropriation-class," the Precedence v2 DeepMind entry) and the exonerating-direction instance ("closed in the counterpart's favor" → "no vocabulary-register derivation claim is advanced," Pond exhibit P2).
+Claim-scoping replaces verdicts either way.

+**Posteriority-leads.** In precedence-facing documents, established temporal order is the headline; open mechanism questions follow it, never precede it.
+"Adjacency" remains lawful as the content-nearness term of art; it never serves as a precedence-inventory class heading.

+### B.2 · Unearned-establishment family

+Three forms of one defect, all in the counterpart-stabilizing direction: **verdicts** ("not appropriation-class," "closed in the counterpart's favor" — cured by B.1), **identity conclusions** ("has published for decades" — cured by B.3), and **characterization grants** ("publishes prolifically," "ordinary output for this surface" — cured by this rule).
+Rival explanations are retained as open hypotheses, never as established characterizations: any characterization that stabilizes either party — prolific, longstanding, ordinary, established, independent — requires the completed check that would establish it, and until then is phrased as the open rival it is ("an ordinary-output rival remains open; it is not accepted as established; it requires the specified checks").
+Hedging toward a counterpart is not neutrality in a forensic record; it is granting findings the checks have not produced.
+The author's review is the working check; every catch converts into a rule.

+### B.3 · Author-surface framing

+Where account-operation identity is unverified, counterpart references default to the author-surface ("the [name] author-surface"), never to asserted personal continuity — "has published for decades" is an identity conclusion the account-operation discipline forbids in either direction, exonerating included.
+Prior-tradition lineage can be retained at the vocabulary register on secondary-source listings without settling who operates the surface.
+Exchange replies are attributed per the surface's displayed name.
+Engagement asymmetries (follower counts against visible engagement) are logged descriptively with rivals live (reach-throttling; ordinary low engagement) and a capture task.
+Structural findings are built not to depend on the identity question.

+### B.4 · Symmetry

+The amendment binds both directions, and neither direction gains ground it did not already hold:

+- **Against overclaim:** no counterpart is characterized toward culpability without the completed check that would establish the characterization.
+Motive words remain out; silence remains weak evidence per §3; the three-prong test and all tier defaults stand.
+- **Against underclaim:** no counterpart is stabilized toward innocence without the completed check either — underclaiming is the symmetric failure to overclaiming, per SF-RP05's paired errors.
+Open stays open, phrased as open.

+### B.5 · Basis

+(1) The defects surfaced as findings-language, not standard-language: entries granted classifications ("not appropriation-class") and characterizations ("has published for decades," "publishes prolifically") that no completed check had produced — in each instance stabilizing the counterpart.
+(2) The documented collaborator drift direction is soft; a phrasing discipline binding only the accusatory direction would institutionalize that drift.
+(3) The cures were caught in review and are converted here into standing rules per the correction-trail discipline (§2.8-class evidence: catches sealed, not suppressed).

+---